 Does your website put your best face forward when people find you online?
 Does it make potential customers feel confident hiring you?
 Does it show your value and trustworthiness?
 If not, implement this checklist so you can be proud to share your website with the world.

 Start Chipping Away At It Today

 After working on this list over time, consistently, you will feel better handing someone your business card with your website on it.
 It will finally feel good to insist someone go check out your website.
-You website confidence may even be able to attract potential employees more easily.
+Your website confidence may even be able to attract potential employees more efficiently.

 Website First Impression Checklist

 - The page loads in a reasonable amount of time (Count two seconds.
 If nothing is visible by then, it needs some work.)

 - The website is not blacklisted by Google for being hacked

 - The website has an SSL certificate applied (It has the padlock; it does not say “insecure”)

 - The website software has been updated and cared for on a regular basis